Glossary of Terms

 Extreme Heat

-Extreme heat is a hazard that is defined as a prolonged period of temperatures that are above the average high, or more humid than the average.
+Extreme heat is a prolonged period of temperatures that are above the average summer high for a specific region and often include periods with higher than normal humidity and high overnight low temperatures.
+This can put stress on the health of individuals using or working in the area, as well as causing heat stress on infrastructure.
 The definition of extreme heat may vary by region because of each location’s specific averages.
 For further information on specific thresholds, refer to Environment Canada.

 Fleet and Public Transit